-When the Transportation Authority determines the use of debt is appropriate, such debt may be new money debt or refunding debt. the following criteria will be utilized to evaluate the type of debt to be issued.
+When the Transportation Authority determines the use of debt is appropriate, such debt may be new money debt or refunding debt.

-1. New Money DebtFinancing.
+1. New Money Debt.

-New money debt is debt issued to finance issues are financings that generate funding for capital projects.
-Eligible cCapital projects eligible for financing with debt issued by the for allocation of Transportation Authority funds include the acquisition, construction, or major rehabilitation of capital assets.
-In accordance with the philosophy of the Debt Policy, Long-term debt proceeds generally may not be used for operating expenses.
+New money debt is debt issued to finance capital projects.
+Capital projects eligible for financing with debt issued by the Transportation Authority include the acquisition, construction, or major rehabilitation of capital assets.
+Long-term debt proceeds generally may not be used for operating expenses.
 Capital project funding requirements are outlined in the annual budget, the Strategic Plan, and the Expenditure Plan.

-2. Refunding DebtFinancing.
+2. Refunding Debt.